 The player must dig tunnels through the dirt above to allow water to reach the alligator’s tub.
 Sometimes pipes can be used to route the water more effectively.

 Occasionally algae may absorb the water that the player is trying to direct.
-Sometimes there is slime or ooze which may reach Swampy’s tub preventing him from having his bath (wouldn’t that be terrible if you woke up one morning and had to do what Swampy does?)
-However, toxins can be used as good thing to kill unwanted algae.
+Sometimes there is slime or oozthatch may reach Swampy’s tub preventing him from having his bath (wouldn’t that be terrible if you woke up one morning and had to do what Swampy does?)
+However, toxins can be used as a good thing to kill unwanted algae.

-Any other games you think should be up on this list?
+Any other games you think should be up on this legendary list?